 Most officers are honest dedicated public servants, and those in Waco and McLennan County are no different.
 As with any profession there are always a few that are not, and some that want to push the limits.
 Unfortunately, you do not know which is which until it is too late.
 Encounters with the police do not have to be antagonistic or confrontational.
 By knowing your rights you can get through it with the least amount of stress possible.

-If you want to know more about the criminal justice system check out our free Guide to the Criminal Justice System.
+If you want to know more about the criminal justice system request a copy of book Criminal Injustice - Don't Become Another Victim of the Criminal Justice System.